Marketing

 1.1 Staying Updated on Latest Trends

 Regular keyword research helps you stay updated on the latest trends and allows you to optimize for the most relevant keywords.
-This signals to Google that your landing page is fresh and relevant, increasing the quality score.
+It signals to Google that your landing page is fresh and relevant, increasing the Quality Score.

 1.2 Identify High-Intent Keywords

 Identify high-intent keywords and appropriate keyword match types and optimize for them.
-This significantly increases your chances of displaying your ads in front of the ICP audience.
-It improves the CTR and ad relevance, which increases your Quality Score.
+This increases your chances of displaying ads to your ICP audience, improves CTR and ad relevance, and raises your Quality Score.

 1.3 Filter Negative Keywords

-Your ads might get triggered for specific irrelevant keywords, called negative keywords.
-Adding these as negative keywords to your ads account prevents irrelevant impressions and ensures your ads appear only for relevant queries, enhancing your Quality Score.
+Your ads might get triggered for irrelevant keywords, called negative keywords.
+Adding them as negative keywords to your ads account prevents irrelevant impressions and ensures ads appear only for relevant queries, enhancing your Quality Score.

 2. Optimizing For Ad Relevance

-When your ad is highly relevant, it is more likely to engage the audience, improve CTR, and signal Google that your ad meets users’ needs, boosting your Quality Score.
+When your ad is highly relevant, it is more likely to engage the audience, improve CTR, and signal to Google that it meets users’ expectations, increasing your Quality Score.

 2.1 Align Your Keywords to Ad Copy